-Our curriculum offers you a variety of subjects through which you will be able to develop your interests before focusing on specialised fields, such as homicide, terrorism, and cybercrime.
-This is an exciting and dynamic course that explores real-world problems, focusing on cutting edge and topical issues relating to crime and policing.
+Our curriculum offers you a variety of subjects, through which you will be able to develop your interests before focusing on specialised fields within criminology, such as homicide and harms of the powerful.
+This is an exciting and dynamic course that explores real-world problems, focusing on cutting edge and topical issues relating to crime and social justice.